yawpitchroll/www.yawpitchroll.com/content/posts/the-35-words-you-need-to-python/index.md

 +++

-## In the Beginning, there were the Words
+## In the Beginning were Python's Keywords

 Let's face it, learning to _write_ computer programs is _hard_.
 Doing so involves picking up a lot of specialized skills and jargon, most of which is unfamiliar, and it also means cultivating a mental approach to the world that, at first, might seem downright _alien_.
 It's a long journey, but fluency starts with learning how to _read_ computer programs, and that _really_ shouldn't be so hard.